What You Need to Know About Computer Operator

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Speaking: Talking to others to convey information effectively.

 - Card Tape Converter Operator

 Is There Going to be Demand for Computer Operators?

 In 2016, there was an estimated number of 51,500 jobs for Computer Operator in 2016 (in the United States for Computer Operator.
 There is little to no growth in job opportunities for Computer Operator.
-Due to new job openings and attrition, there will be an average of 3,400 job openings in this field each year.
+The BLS estimates 3,400 yearly job openings in this field.